Growth Metrics

 Cisco Systems (CSCO) Long-Term Deferred Tax (2016 - 2026)

-Cisco Systems (CSCO) has disclosed Long-Term Deferred Tax for 18 consecutive years, with $7.4 billion as the latest value for Q1 2026.
+Cisco Systems' Long-Term Deferred Tax history spans 18 years, with the latest figure at $7.4 billion for Q1 2026.

 • Long-Term Deferred Tax hit $7.4 billion in Q1 2026 for Cisco Systems, up from $7.3 billion in the prior quarter.